This Is Serenity

 When I rise out of slumber, I fill my cup of coffee and take it out on the deck.
 Every morning I reflect on the moon and it's stages as I open my day with my prayers to an all wise God.

-Sitting in my chair I continue through my morning novenas to saints that have special meaning to me and ask their help with my understanding and the gift of my religious faith, hope and charity.
+Summer and Winter, I Sit in my chair that my son bought me one Mother's Day and I continue through my morning novenas to saints that have special meaning to me.
+It's my time to ask for their help with my understanding and the gift of my religious faith, hope and charity.

 In years past, I had my trusty dog, Tipper, at my side and I stood and watched her go about her morning toiletries as I thanked God for another day and plead for his intercession in my activities as I shared in the gifts he had presented me.

-But, I continue to thank him for his many gifts of my children, grandchildren and a home with food to eat.
-Finally I implore his gifts of courage to change things that need to be changed, serenity to accept the things I can't change and finally the wisdom to know the difference.
+Therefore, I continue to thank God for his many gifts of my surviving children, grandchildren and a home with food to eat.
+Finally I implore his gifts of courage to change things that need to be changed, serenity to accept the things I can't change and the wisdom to know the difference.

 Finally, as morning breaks over my new day, I sit and just talk to an all wise Savior and commend to him my inner most feelings.
-Since I suffered those tragic death in my family, I have been taken up with the final serenity of knowing that this is something that was God's Will and something that I could have asked him to reverse.
-Being of faith, I also knew it was not my place to ask this and it was something that I needed to accept.
+Since I suffered those tragic deaths in my family, I have been taken up with the final serenity of knowing that this is something that was God's Will and something that I could have asked him to reverse.
+Being of faith, I also knew it was not my place to ask for their return as in Lazarus and it was something that I needed to accept.

 © 2012 Laura L Scotty